Studio Policy for Private Instruction

 - Help students to grow as musicians and as people, keeping musical goals integrated with human goals.

-All students and parents agree to be bound by the above policies which may be amended from time to time in the sole discretion of the Academy.
-For the most current studio policy, please visit https://grantparkarts.com/studio-policy
+All students and parents agree to be bound by the above policies which may be amended from time to time in the sole discretion of Willow Music.
+For the most current studio policy, please visit https://willowschoolga.com/willow-music/studio-policy/

 Student’s Name (Printed): __________________________________________